1. POST PALS – SEND A NOTE, CARD, EMAIL OR GIFT TO BRIGHTEN A VERY SICK CHILD’S DAY

 “My hubby has to help me shower most days (when I can even manage them).
 The way he makes it a time of laughter for me instead of humiliation, which it could easily become, and has.
 There have been moments I’ve sat on the shower chair while he washes my hair and body and just sobbed at the whole situation, but with so much thankfulness that someone loves me enough to be so tender with me.
 He just does all he can to make it special time together and not about me needing the help.”
 Amy M

-How to clean a bathroom with severe M.E. by choosing just one thing each day… and yes, it really does take 6 days
+How to clean a bathroom with severe M.E. by choosing just one thing each day… and yes, it really can take 6 days

 ME IS A SERIOUS, INFECTIOUS DISEASE – URGENT ACTION REQUIRED

-Canary in a Coal Mine Film on Facebook a rising groundswell of people – mostly sufferers – who are fed up and literally ‘rising up out of their beds’ to raise awareness about M.E. – taking matters into their own hands – and this is a good hub to find the latest information.
+Unrest Film on Facebook is a rising groundswell of people – mostly sufferers – who are fed up and literally ‘rising up out of their beds’ to raise awareness about M.E. – taking matters into their own hands – and this is a good hub to find the latest information.
 Organised by Jen Brea, a doctoral student at Harvard before she became ill with M.E.

-ME-pedia.org (December 2015) a new wiki encyclopaedia, a knowledge base on the history, science and medicine of ME and CFS; launched by Jen Brea and the M.E. global patient community
+ME-pedia.org a new wiki encyclopaedia opened as a knowledge base on the history, science and medicine of ME and CFS; launched by Jen Brea and the M.E. global patient community in December 2015

 “…the difference between M.E. and depression – and one which ought to be disseminated WIDELY in the medical community: Ask a patient what they would do if they became well tomorrow.
 A depressed person generally has lost hope and does not know how to answer the question; a person with M.E. on the other hand will give you a whole list of things!
 Blythe Battram